 Informal resolution may be an appropriate choice when the conduct involved is not of a serious or repetitive nature and disciplinary action is not required to remedy the situation.
-This informal resolution procedure is not available in cases that involve allegations of sexual violence.
 No formal investigation is involved in the informal resolution process.

-A request for informal resolution should be made within ninety (90) calendar days of the date of the alleged incident to either the Office of the Dean of Students or the Office of the Director of the Office for Inclusion and Equity, who shall determine whether the nature of the problem is such that it can be resolved by agreement on an informal basis, and if so, which office will do so.
-The informal process is to be completed within thirty (30) days.
+A request for informal resolution must be made within 90 calendar days of the date of the alleged incident to either the Office of the Dean of Students or the Associate Vice President for Inclusion and Equity ("AVP-IE"), who shall determine whether the nature of the problem is such that it can be resolved by agreement on an informal basis, and if so, which office will do so.
+A request for informal resolution will not extend the 90 day time limit for filing a formal complaint.

-Methods for informal resolution may include, but are not limited to, coaching the person on how to directly address a situation which is causing a problem; mediating the dispute with the parties; aiding in the modification of a situation in which the offensive conduct occurred; assisting a department or division with the resolution of a real or perceived problem; or arranging a documented meeting with the alleged offender that involves a discussion of the requirements of the nondiscrimination policy.
+Methods for informal resolution may include, but are not limited to: coaching the person on how to directly address a situation which is causing a problem; mediating the dispute with the parties; aiding in the modification of a situation in which the offensive conduct occurred; assisting a department or division with the resolution of a real or perceived problem; or arranging a documented meeting with the alleged offender that involves a discussion of the requirements of the Nondiscrimination Policy.

 The University shall document any informal resolution.
-Such documentation shall be retained by the Office of the Dean of Students or the Office for Inclusion and Equity, as appropriate, and will be kept confidential to the extent permitted by law.
-An informal resolution meeting shall not be considered a precondition for the filing of a complaint.
+Such documentation shall be retained by the Dean of Students Office or OIE as appropriate and will be kept confidential to the extent permitted by law.
+An informal resolution meeting shall not be considered a precondition for the filing of a written complaint.